House of Representatives Democratic Primary

 Casting your vote

-There are three ways to vote in this 2026 Special Election:
+There are three ways to vote in this 2026 Primary Election:

 Early Voting In Person

-Early voting for the November General Election starts on Friday, March 6 and ends on April 18.
-Early vote locations are open Monday through Friday plus the last two Saturdays before the election, April 11 and April 18.
-Hours vary depending on your locality.
+Early voting for the Primary Election starts on Friday, June 19 and ends on Aug.
+1. Early vote locations are open Monday through Friday plus the last two Saturdays before the election, July 25 and Aug.
+1. Hours vary depending on your locality.

 Early voting is open to ALL registered voters.
 Drive up voting is available for disabled/handicapped voters.